harrinp/PAT/README.md

 The first time you run the analysis code, use the command `./runA.out -i`.
 This signals the program to complete initialization of the tables.
 Any other time you want to run the analysis code, run the command `./runA.out`.
 This program will begin by updating the historical price data to the most current it can find on the OANDA servers.
 It will then begin to conduct a Moving Average Convergence Divergence (MACD) analysis.
 Both the download and the MACD calculations can take awhile, so you may want to let this program run overnight.
 Once it reaches the present day in the MACD analysis, it will periodically check for new data, download it, and analyze it.

-The decision makeing code can be run using the command `./runD.out`.
+The decision making code can be run using the command `./runD.out`.
 We are currently working on changing a lot about how this code functions, so if it doesn't work, don't worry.
 Look for future updates to address functionality of this component.
+Additionally, the make for the executor program will fail if you try to run it.
+This is currently the expected behavior because of changes being made to the code.